joesecurity/scripts/README.md

     optional arguments:
-      -h, --help            show this help message and exit --comment COMMENT
+      -h, --help            show this help message and exit --type TYPE           one of "file", "url", "sample-url" (optional, defaults to "file")
+      --comment COMMENT
+      --waituntilfinished WAITUNTILFINISHED, -wait WAITUNTILFINISHED
+                            Set this option to True to let the script wait for the end of the analysis
       --outdir OUTDIR, -o OUTDIR
-                            Directory for saving the xml reports.
+                            Directory for saving the xml reports (requires waituntilfinished to be set to true).

 `jbxmail.py`
 ------------